vinipsmaker/tufao/README.md

   * HttpServerRequest
    * Constructor takes a reference to a QAbstractSocket instead a pointer
    * socket method returns a reference instead a pointer
+  * HttpServer uses reference instead of pointers in several places

 Version 0.4:
   * Using CMake build system